calistajlee/cse15l-lab-reports/Lab_Report_5/lab-report-5-week-10.md

 * **For the implementation that’s not correct (or choose one if both are incorrect), describe the bug (the problem in the code) in about 2-3 sentences.
 You don’t have to provide a fix, but you should be specific about what is wrong with the program, and show the code that should be fixed (Provide a screenshot of code and highlight where the change needs to be made).**

 Using my markdownparse file, the bug is that program doesn't recognize that this is a valid link.
-Due to the backslash, it makes the program think that these are separate things on new lines.
-To fix this, the code needs to account for these slashes and skip over them when running.
-There needs to be a check at the beginning towards the while loop.
+There needs to be a check to see if the characters inside the () form a valid link.
+A valid link would have a proper domain without spaces.

 ![22.md change](22change.png)